ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 You have 20hp.
 If you die, your inventory stays with you, meaning there is no reason to worry about dying.

 Some commands useful for survival:
-- `/bgm_volume` \<percentage\> - sets the background music's volume
 - commands of the areas mod - protecting using areas using /protect has been disabled, but you can still do other things
-- `/drawers_fix` - if drawers appear broken just run that, command was taken from pandorabox_custom
+- `/core` - teleports you to the core
 - `/afk` - marks you as afk
-- `/core` - teleports you to the core
 - `/playtime` - shows your, or other player's playtime
 - `/qb` - gives you the questbook if you don't have one
 - `/home` - teleports you to home
 - `/sethome` - sets your home
+- `/drawers_fix` - if drawers appear broken just run that, command was taken from pandorabox_custom
 - `/toggle_areas_hud` - Toggles the areas hud, may be useful if you dont want to always see it.
-- `/theme_gui` - opens the theming gui, here you can customize the theme
+- `/bgm_volume` \<percentage\> - sets the background music's volume

 **Hotbar switching**
 You can switch your hotbar row to another one by pressing `sneak` + `aux1` (usually `e`) + `left mouse button`, to cycle your hotbar in the opposite direction use `sneak` + `aux1` + `right mouse button`.

 **Recomended for small screens**
-in /theme_gui, you can disable "Force mono font", this will make the font less cool but it will make it smaller.
+in theme settings, you can disable "Force mono font", this will make the font less good but it will make it smaller.

+**Player settings**
+In your inventory, you can see a settings icon at the bottom.
+Clicking that takes you to player settings.

 ### Meta